Coit Tower - Getting a Sweeping View of San Francisco

 HISTORY

-The Coit Tower was made possible upon the bequest of the rather eccentric Lillie Hitchcock Coit, who left funds to be used to beautify the city she has always loved.
-In her will, she requested for one third of her fortune, amounting to $118,000, “to be expended in an appropriate manner for the purpose of adding to the beauty of the city which I have always loved.”
+The realization of Coit Tower was made possible through the generous bequest of the uniquely eccentric Lillie Hitchcock Coit.
+In her will, she allocated one third of her fortune, totaling $118,000, with the directive to "be expended in an appropriate manner for the purpose of adding to the beauty of the city which I have always loved."

 THE TOWER

-Some say the tower resembles a fire hose nozzle due to Coit’s affinity with the San Francisco firefighters but it this has always been denied by its designer, Arthur Brown, Jr. The original design envisioned a restaurant in the tower, which was changed to an exhibition area in the final version.
-Visitors are awarded with sweeping views of waterfront vistas from the parking lot and observation deck, and the beautiful Pioneer Park which surrounds the tower.
+While some suggest that the tower's design resembles a fire hose nozzle in homage to Coit's affinity with firefighters, its designer, Arthur Brown, Jr., denied this claim.
+The initial plan included a restaurant, later transformed into an exhibition area in the final design.
+Visitors are treated to sweeping views of waterfront vistas from both the parking lot and observation deck, surrounded by the scenic Pioneer Park.

-The murals that decorate the lobby are also a must-see.
-They were painted by 25 artists as part of a Public Works of Art Project.
-The muralists, who were mainly faculty and students of the California School of Fine Arts (CSFA), depicted sympathetic portrayals of the daily life of working class Californians during the depression.
-They were strongly expressing racial equality and leftist and Marxist political ideas.
+The lobby's murals, painted by 25 artists as part of a Public Works of Art Project, are a captivating highlight.
+Mainly faculty and students of the California School of Fine Arts (CSFA), these artists depicted sympathetic portrayals of the daily life of working-class Californians during the depression, conveying messages of racial equality and leftist political ideas.

-Want to drop by Coit Tower?
-Here are some important details to help you out.
+Planning to visit Coit Tower?
+Here are essential details to assist you:

 Hours: Check tower hours here.